Tax Services Miami Threatened over Tax Refund Delays

-But that put more pressure on Tax Services Miami to answer the question about taxpayer’s 1040 tax preparation for clients, CERCA noted.
+But that puts more pressure on Tax Services Miami to answer the question about taxpayer’s 1040 tax preparation for clients, CERCA noted.
 “The IRS posting of notices asking taxpayers to stop calling because it has no information does not help the problem, and does not produce the desired behavior within the impatient taxpayer population,” said McKay in his testimony.
-“If the taxpayer does indeed stop calling the IRS, they just start calling, emailing, texting, blogging or tweeting Tax Services.
+“If the taxpayer does indeed stop calling the IRS, they just start calling, emailing, texting, blogging, or tweeting Tax Services.
 A lack of information or customer service does not result in the taxpayer patiently going away and waiting.
 It is not a behavior that a dissatisfied consumer of services is accustomed to in the modern 24×7 world of instantaneous communications and constant access to desired information and services.
-A fundamental customer service paradigm shift has taken place in the commercial world, and the government sector is not immune from its impact.”
+A fundamental customer service paradigm shift has taken place in the commercial world, and the government sector is not immune to its impact.”

 Besides the anti-fraud identity theft filters, some of the problems may have also been due to the IRS’s new Modernized eFile system.
 The IRS told taxpayers that the refunds would be delivered within a 10-21-day window, but many tax refunds continue to be delayed, Tax Services Miami noted Friday.

 CERCA had seen this coming.
-“Despite years of public predictions of significant acceleration in refund cycle times due to major public investments in IRS systems, this year the IRS official guidance, and actual experience, was of a significantly longer refund cycle time than in the past,” said McKay.
-“Going forward, strategy must either align performance and management objectives back to the long-time predictions and commitments made to the public, or begin a major public re-education program to change public expectations about the timeliness of 1040 tax preparation refund availability from the U.S. income tax system.
+“Despite years of public predictions of a significant acceleration in refund cycle times due to major public investments in IRS systems, this year the IRS official guidance, and actual experience, was of a significantly longer refund cycle time than in the past,” said McKay.
+“Going forward, the strategy must either align performance and management objectives back to the long-time predictions and commitments made to the public or begin a major public re-education program to change public expectations about the timeliness of 1040 tax preparation refund availability from the U.S. income tax system.
 The IRS Refund Cycle Chart has been out of synch this tax season with actual refund turnaround time, and out of synch as well with the IRS’s own projection posted in January that lengthened the predicted amount of time it might take refunds to be processed to be 10-21 days.
-The disconnects in these types of critical datapoints add to taxpayer confusion and anxiety, and an objective for future seasons must be a standard of simplicity and consistency and timeliness in information and messaging.”
+The disconnects in these types of critical data points add to taxpayer confusion and anxiety, and an objective for future seasons must be a standard of simplicity and consistency and timeliness in information and messaging.”

 Even after the system indicated that the refund had been issued, the money oftentimes has not been forthcoming.
 “Once the IRS does issue the refund, the agency can today provide no further support to the taxpayer when researching where the refund actually is, and what happened, for example, with regard to offsets,” said McKay.
-“Tax Preparation Miami and electronic service providers need access to [Financial Management Service] information to verify where disbursement is in the process, so that if there’s been a problem with the funds they can be traced.
+“Tax Preparation Miami and electronic service providers need access to [Financial Management Service] information to verify where disbursement is in the process so that if there’s been a problem with the funds they can be traced.
 Lack of timely, accurate, accessible information drives negative taxpayer experiences, particularly with early return filers who have the most urgent need to receive their refunds.”

-Tax Services Miami wants to work with the IRS to improve the situation for next tax season.
+Tax Services Miami wants to work with the IRS to improve the situation for the next tax season.

 “What we simply wanted to do was suggest solutions,” said Cavanagh.
 “Next year let’s work harder.
 The issues this season have happened, but let’s work with the IRS to do better.”
 He acknowledged that the problems from earlier this tax season are now abating.
 An IRS spokesman confirmed that the problems are mostly resolved at this point.

 “The role of tax refunds as an incentive for taxpayer voluntary compliance in the United States is foundational to the very high tax compliance rate the U.S. government has come to expect and enjoy over many decades,” said McKay in his testimony.
 “The role of tax credits as a lever of national economic policy has likewise become central to the role of the U.S. tax system in the American economy.
 If the timeliness of tax refunds is going to fundamentally change as the ‘new normal’ of American taxation, the taxpaying public must be informed and educated.
 Changing citizen expectations and behaviors took 10 years to produce a conversion from paper returns to electronic filing and achieving an 80 percent e-file rate.
-Changing citizen expectations about the timeliness of their access to their tax refund money would likely be a more difficult challenge that would encounter a more a challenging range of taxpayer behaviors and emotions, if this tax season is any indication.”
+Changing citizen expectations about the timeliness of their access to their tax refund money would likely be a more difficult challenge that would encounter a more a challenging range of taxpayer behaviors and emotions if this tax season is any indication.”